 Training is available throughout Cochise County.
 Check the Cochise County’s Facebook page at http://www.facebook.com/CochiseCountyHumaneSociety or email email@example.com.

 Watch birds at EOP

 Join an approximately 3-hour public bird watching tour, led by docents of several bird watching organizations, at the Environmental Operations Park every Sunday.
-Tours are limited to 22 people on a first-come, first-served basis.
+Tours are limited to 22 people on a first-come, first-serve basis.

 Tours leave from State Route 90 between Mile Marker 324 and 325, Sierra Vista, at 8 a.m.
 Admission is free, but donations are accepted.

 Bayada Nurses group conducts free blood pressure screenings on the first Wednesday of each month, 9 a.m. – noon at the Ethel H. Berger Center, 2950 E. Tacoma St., Sierra Vista, on a first-come, first-served basis.

 The Southern Arizona VA Health Care System and partner agencies will host the 7th Annual “2013 Veterans Day Celebration Event,” Nov.
 9, 2013, noon – 5 p.m. at the VA Medical Center Sports Park, 3601 S. 6th Ave., Tucson.